 No volumes are associated with this topic

 Slum creation, while occasionally deliberate, is most typically caused by an area's abandonment by previous owners, at lower prices, to bargain hunters.
 When a large employer moves or closes, the employees seek work elsewhere and sell their houses for what they can get.
 When the influx of new ethnic groups threatens to weaken real estate prices, panic may be created that waiting too long to sell may find the property worthless; nobody wants to be the last one out the door.
-During the 20th Century, the driving force in Philadelphia was the flight to the suburbs by people who found better value in suburban schools, shops and neighborhoods.
+During the 20th Century, the driving force in Philadelphia was the flight to the suburbs by people who found a better value in suburban schools, shops, and neighborhoods.
 All of these processes create slums, almost invariably with a net loss of value in the community.
 Take a look at those deteriorating mansions on North Broad Street, where the Civil War millionaires used to live.
 In today's terms, they were once worth several million dollars apiece, but in today's real estate market, they are next to worthless.
 Value disappeared.
 The community as a whole is poorer than it was.
 From the Mayor's point of view, the area has lost its tax base.

 Of all these forces, the flight to the suburbs is probably the least destructive to the region, particularly if it is reasonably slow.
 Out in the suburbs, value is being created as cornfields turn into suburbia, and that added value must be set against the reduced value of the abandoned slum areas.
 Viewed from the Mayors' perspectives, however, we have a zero sum.
 The city loses its tax base, the suburbs gain, and local politics soon degenerate into warfare between the suburbs and the city.
 Not a nice situation, and it cries out for a new civic design.
 The city politicians have dreamed for a century of city-suburb consolidation, but Philadelphia tried that in 1850.
 It didn't cure the problem, and it may have created new problems.
 In any event, suburban politicians live and die on their anti-city rhetoric, and everybody's behavior in the Legislature deserves no kinder description than -- savage.